-The key challenge to estimate the effect of minimum wage increase on the outcome is that we can not observe the counterfactual wage distribution in the absence of the policy shock.
-To address this issue, following \cite{dustmann2022reallocation}, we employ a difference-in-differences identification strategy, comparing the outcome before and after the minimum wage increase between observations near the minimum wage threshold and those in the upper part of the wage distribution, which is unlikely to be affected by the policy change.
+The key challenge in estimating the effect of a minimum wage increase on the outcome is that we cannot observe the counterfactual wage distribution in the absence of the policy shock.
+To address this issue, following \cite{dustmann2022reallocation}, we employ a difference-in-differences strategy that compares outcomes before and after the minimum wage increase between observations near the minimum wage threshold and those in the upper part of the wage distribution, which are unlikely to be affected by the policy change.

 Specifically, we first decompose the wage distribution in each prefecture into wage bins, where each bin $j$ has a width of $10$ yen.
-We then partition each wage bin $j$ in prefecture $p$ into a mutually exclusive group $E_j(p)=e$ for $e \in \{-1,\dots,3,\infty\}$, based on its relative distance from the increased minimum wage $MW_{p}$.
+We then partition each wage bin $j$ in prefecture $p$ into mutually exclusive groups $E_j(p)=e$ for $e \in \{-1,\dots,3,\infty\}$, based on its relative distance from the increased minimum wage $MW_{p}$\footnote{In all prefectures, the increase in the minimum wage from 2022 to 2023 is less than 100 JPY.
+Therefore, any nominal wage bin that is 200 JPY or more below the new 2023 minimum wage would necessarily lie at least 100 JPY below the pre-revision (2022) minimum wage.
+In our setting, such bins are essentially never observed in posted wages and, in any case, lie outside our analysis window.
+Accordingly, we define ``missing jobs'' using the 100 JPY window immediately below the new minimum wage (the $e=-1$ group) and do not include bins further below (which would correspond to $e<-1$).}.
 Specifically, if wage bin $j$ in prefecture $p$ falls within the interval $[MW_{p}+e \times 100,MW_{p}+e\times100+99]$, it is assigned to group $e$.
 We define the threshold $\bar{W}_{p}=MW_{p}+400$, and assign $E_{j(p)}=\infty$ if wage bin $j$ falls within $[\bar{W}_{p},\infty]$.
 We assume that wage bins in group $\infty$ are unaffected by the minimum wage increase, an assumption we refer to as the limited spillover effect assumption.
-Under this assumption, we call the group $\infty$ as the control group.
+Under this assumption, we refer to group $\infty$ as the control group.
 Finally, for each group $e$, we compare the evolution of the outcome between group $e$ and group $\infty$ before and after the minimum wage increase.
-We implement this DID identification strategy by running the following regression: